yc22305/CubeSat/README.md

 ---
 ## The Implement of our Communication System
 ### Rosserial
 "rosserial" is a good library for communication between devices based on ROS.
 We focus on "rosserial_arduino" here.
-The tutorial http://wiki.ros.org/rosserial_arduino/Tutorials provides several examples; however, I recommand to see the examples offered in arduino IDE (example codes will exsit in arduino IDE after rosserial_arduino libraries are installed) because there are more code sources than the tutorial has, including newest examples for "service server" and "server client".
+[The tutorial](http://wiki.ros.org/rosserial_arduino/Tutorials) provides several examples; however, I recommand to see the examples offered in arduino IDE (example codes will exsit in arduino IDE after rosserial_arduino libraries are installed) because there are more code sources than the tutorial has, including newest examples for "service server" and "server client".

 #### Setting up in arduino code
-Different arduino boards may need different initial setup in codes for the use of rosserial.
+Different arduino boards may need different initial setup in sketches for the use of rosserial.
 In **arduino DUE**, two macros should be defined before including <ros.h>: `#define _SAM3XA_` and `#define USE_USBCON`. `_SAM3XA_` is for arduino DUE hardware setting, while `USE_USBCON` is for serial communication in each arduino version except Leonardo.
 As for other arduino boards, what macros should be defined might be indicated in `ros_lib/ArduinoHardware.h`.

 Another setting is about baudrate. `nh.getHardware() -> setBaud(115200)` function makes arduino send and receive data in 115200 baudrate.
 Without the use of this function, the default baudrate is 57600.